-While not off limits, the past can be hurtful to someone with dementia.
+While not off-limits, the past can be hurtful to someone with dementia.
 Saying things like “You remember so and so,” can make them feel like they are disappointing you when they can’t remember.
 Instead, you can incorporate the past in ways that will make them feel helpful.
-Ask them for advice, for example, this will make them feel needed.
+Ask them for advice, for example, and this will make them feel needed.

 6. Help your loved one become comfortable with their memory loss.